-3. Crighton Court Park

-- entry points.
-The park joins this part of the neighbourhood together and it provides a safe an intimate place for children to meet and play - the toddler and primary play elements should continue to be provided.
-The large trees provide suitable shade - provide additional seating or tables to add comfort and encourage longer visits - 4.
-Coolnwynpin Creek Corridor-Silvara Circuit - due to the lack of parkland north of Silvara Circuit access into Brosnan Drive Park is critical for these residents.
-A pathway along the upper edge of Silvara Circuit along the creek line would give an all-abilities access to the bridge crossing and to the park activities.
+- 3. Crighton Court Park-is a local gathering space for children and young people and is very accessible from four separate entry points.
+The park joins this part of the neighbourhood together and it provides a safe an intimate place for children to meet and play.
+The toddler and primary play elements should continue to be provided.
+The large trees provide suitable shade.
+The residents may enjoy having additional seating or tables to add comfort and encourage longer visits - 4.
+Coolnwynpin Creek Corridor-Silvara Circuit-due to the lack of parkland north of Silvara Circuit access into Brosnan Drive Park is critical for these residents.
+As such a path way along the upper edge of Silvara Circuit along the creek line would give an all-abilities access to the bridge crossing and to the park activities.
 There is a very strong desire-line already in place and there is no formed footpath on Silvara Circuit - 5.
-Coolnwynpin Creek Corridor-Brosnan Drive Park - provides the neighbourhood with a wide range of recreation activities in a bushland setting.
-It is recommended that the park be developed into a Community Park (T2) recognising however that it is the main recreation area for the neighbourhood.
-Activities currently available include running your dog off-leash, toddler play, basketball and a fun pedal coaster. - future activities recommended for the park include; - goals posts for kick-about - nature-based play - a meeting place for young people - fitness activity stations - the park should be assessed for commercial use - an area could be developed as a community garden as there are plenty of sun filled accessible areas. - more picnic shelters, tables and seats and barbecues should be provided over time - 6.
-Gundagai Drive Park - currently provides toddler and primary play activities - there are large mown areas in and around this park which could provide the space for a wider range of recreation opportunities including; - a large kick-about area with goals - a space of a community garden - nature play - a place for young people to meet - a fenced or unfenced dog off-leash area - a path system should be developed along the creek to encourage walking and cycling to the park - improved access to recreation activities for residents in the Barber Drive area - 7.
-Spirit Drive Park - is a lovely neighbourhood park providing safe and accessible play experiences for local children.
+Coolnwynpin Creek Corridor-Brosnan Drive Park-provides the neighbourhood with a wide range of recreation activities in a bushland setting.
+It is recommended that the park be developed into a catchment park recognising however that it is the main recreation area for the neighbourhood.
+Activities currently available include running your dog off-leash, toddler play, basketball and a fun pedal coaster.
+Future activities recommended for the park include goals posts for kick-about, nature-based play, a meeting place for young people, fitness activity stations and the park should be assessed for commercial use.
+An area could be developed as a community garden as there are plenty of sun filled accessible areas.
+More picnic shelters, tables and seats and barbecues should be provided over time - 6.
+Gundagai Drive Park-currently provides toddler and primary play activities.
+There are large mown areas in and around this park which could provide the space for a wider range of recreation opportunities including a large kick-about area with goals, a space of a community garden, nature play, a place for young people to meet and a fenced or unfenced dog off-leash area.
+A path system should be developed along the creek to encourage walking and cycling to the park and improved access to recreation activities for residents in the Barber Drive area - 7.
+Spirit Drive Park-is a lovely neighbourhood park providing safe and accessible play experiences for local children.
 The park has full shade making it a very comfortable please to visit and play.
-The toddler and primary play activities in this park should be maintained

-- 8. Redland Indigiscapes Centre - provides great urban bushwalking experiences for the neighbourhood and should be promoted. - the links into Indigiscapes for this community should be maintained - 9.
-The Runnymede Community Hub - has the potential to provide the neighbourhood and indeed the rest of the city with interesting recreation and leisure opportunities including, the development of a significant community garden / city farm
+The toddler and primary play activities in this park should be maintained - Indigiscapes-provides great urban bushwalking experiences for the neighbourhood and should be promoted.
+The links into Indigiscapes for this community should be maintained - The Runnymede Centre-has the potential to provide the neighbourhood and indeed the rest of the city with interesting recreation and leisure opportunities including, the development of a significant community garden / city farm